CUTR-at-USF/onebusaway-travel-behavior-analysis/README.md

 * `--tolerance <milliseconds>` Maximum tolerated difference (milliseconds) between matched ground truth data start activity and OBA data start activity.
 By default, it is 3000 milliseconds.
 Example usage: `--tolerance 5000` will consider only a difference equal or less than 5000 milliseconds while looking for a match between a ground truth data start activity and a OBA data start activity.

+### Acknowledgements

+This project was funded under the [National Institute for Congestion Reduction (NICR)](https://nicr.usf.edu/2020/12/11/3-1-influencing-travel-behavior-via-open-source-platform/).

 ### License

 ```